The French Capital in a Nutshell: 24 Hours in Paris

 Is Paris Overrated?

-All in all, my initial Paris experience was a little underwhelming, but that’s not to say I don’t plan to go back.
-The strike severely soured our experience, leading to mountains of stinky trash on the street and last minute transportation cancellations which cut our one day stay short.
-I find the most rewarding travel experiences to be those which forge unlikely friendships through group excursions and activities; yet, this itinerary for a single day in Paris was moreso geared towards sightseeing to look at famous structures.
-BUT on the other hand, how could you go to Paris and not see the Eiffel Tower?!
+My initial 24 hours in Paris experience was a bit underwhelming, but that’s not to say I don’t plan to return.
+The strike severely soured my experience, leading to mountains of pungent trash on the street and last minute transportation cancellations which cut my one day stay short.
+I find the most rewarding travel experiences to be those which forge unlikely friendships through group excursions and activities; however, this itinerary for a single day in Paris is moreso geared towards sightseeing to look at famous structures.
+On the other hand, how could you visit Paris for the first time and not see the Eiffel Tower?
 It almost feels sacrilegious.

-That being said, I think at least one more day is required to have a rewarding Parisian experience, so I’ll have to revisit this ranking once Paris gives me that chance.
-Out of the 13 countries I’ve visited as of March 2023, I’m ranking France a tentative #6 for now—but there’s still SO MUCH of the country I have left to hit, so take this assessment lightly.
+That said, I’m now of the opinion that at least one more day is required to have a rewarding Parisian experience, so I’ll have to revisit this ranking once I get the chance.
+Out of the 13 countries I’ve visited as of March 2023, I’m ranking France a tentative #6 for now—but there’s still SO MUCH of the country I have left to experience, so take this assessment lightly.

 TRAVEL TOOLS